 - Day 2: typical and severe withdrawal symptoms begin to set in

 - Day 3: most people peak around day three and then symptoms will begin to lessen

 - 1-2 weeks later: the withdrawal process is complete

 Treatment for an OxyContin addiction or dependency can be found, and here at Rehab Recovery, we promise to support you every step of the way.

 We recommend contacting our referrals team on 0800 088 66 86 for a confidential discussion about which treatment style would be best suited for you.

 Listed below are some options which are readily available:

-Residential treatment is when a patient stays overnight at a treatment center.
+Residential treatment is when a patient stays overnight at a treatment centre.
 This kind of treatment can be voluntary (when someone checks themselves in), or at times, it can be court-ordered.

 During residential treatment, a person will be able to detox safely off the drug and receive therapy for both their substance abuse issues and any other mental or psychological problems they have that are related to their addiction problems.

-Usually, a person will receive several kinds of therapy, such as cognitive-behavioral therapy or group therapy.
-Residential treatment can allow a person to focus completely on recovery as they will have access to 24/7 care and support and can avoid environmental distractors and temptations that are in the outside world.
+Usually, a person will receive several kinds of therapy, such as cognitive-behavioural therapy or group therapy.
+Residential treatment can allow a person to focus completely on recovery as they will have access to 24/7 care and support and can avoid environmental distractions and temptations that are in the outside world.